shanemileham/shanemileham.github.io/_kb/psychology/emotions/confidence.md

 ## Altering Confidence
 Choose if you want your confidence level to be accurate to the world, or if you're okay with being overconfident (which can be helpful in many cases).

-Note that decreased confidence can be very important from a business perspective - having an accurate assessment of risk is paramount to effectively derisking the future.
-See /kb/business/management for more.

 Confidence usually consists of certain beliefs:
 - I am certain about an aspect of the future (usually because)
   - It can happen (hope) and